ComputationalRadiationPhysics/redGrapes/README.md

 Each task has an annotation how the resources are accessed.
 Therein allowed **access modes** depend on the type of the resource.
-A simple example would be read/write, but also array accesses or composite types could be used.
+A simple example would be read/write, but also more complex operations are possible, e.g. on arrays or just a sub view.
-A resource can be associated with a specific *access mode* forming a *resource access*, of which two can then be used to check if they are conflicting.
+A *resource* can be associated with a specific *access mode* forming a **resource access**.
+These instances of a *resource access* can then be pairwise tested wheter they are conflicting and thereby creating a data-dependency (e.g. two writes to the same resource).
-So each task carries in its *task-properties* a list of resource-accesses.
+So each task carries a list of these resource-accesses in its so-called **task-properties**.
 If two tasks have conflicting resource-accesses, the first created task is executed first.
 This is exactly the behaviour that one would also achieve when programming serially, without hints given via resources.